nathanjhood/UBento/README.md

 - Don't forget to test out VSCode with the Remote Development extension installed on the Windows side, of course... ;

-This is an excellent example of WSL capable is offering; your code-base is stored and served from "localhost", i.e., the Linux (back-end) side, while the VS Code graphical code-editor application runs using your Windows-side software and hardware (and VSCode Remote Development extension) - Just make sure that you DON'T have VSCode installed on the Linux side before doing this.
+This is an excellent example of WSL capable is offering; your code-base is stored and served from "localhost", i.e., the Linux (back-end) side, while the VS Code graphical code-editor application runs in "localclient", i.e., your Windows-side software and hardware

 ```
 $ cd $HOME
 $ code .

 # Will run an installation step for 'vscode-server-remote' on first run....
-# Also check the 'extensions' tab for many WSL-based versions of your favourite extensions :)
+# Also check the 'extensions' tab for many WSL-based versions of your favourite extensions
+# Make sure that you *don't* already have VSCode installed on the Linux side before doing this, as that's *not* how the Remote Dev extension works! ;)
 ```

 - Test Docker Desktop interoperability, if you have it; (IMPORTANT - do not run this step until AFTER creating your user with UID 1000, otherwise Docker tries to steal this UID!);